 First, the acid found in vinegar will indeed kill weeds by disrupting their cell walls.
 The cells rupture, their fluids escape and the plant withers and dies.
 This is good up to a point, but the effect is limited.
-First, household vinegar — even at full strength — isn't strong enough to quickly and reliably kill the weeds, according to the University of Minnesota Extension Service.
+First, household vinegar — even at full strength — isn't strong enough to quickly and reliably kill the weeds.
 For that, you'll need to use something called horticultural vinegar, which is 20 percent acetic acid or higher compared to household vinegar's 5 percent.

 Vinegar for Blossom-End Rot

 One of the more common troubles afflicting home tomato growers is blossom-end rot.
 It's exactly what the name suggests: The blossom end of your tomatoes will begin to rot and turn black, eventually ruining the entire fruit.

 The rot is caused by a calcium deficiency, either because the soil's calcium has been depleted or because you haven't been watering the plants consistently (when the soil is dry, the plants can't absorb calcium from it).
 If you've been watering your plants consistently, and you're seeing signs of blossom-end rot, vinegar can play a role in rescuing your tomatoes.